 - Configuring LLMs on the Fly:

-shared their current setup using FastAPI and pydantic for configuring different language model providers such as Azure and Cohere, and inquired how to initialize the correct model usinglangserve.APIHandler
+@pramodhgopalan_80290shared their current setup using FastAPI and pydantic for configuring different language model providers such as Azure and Cohere, and inquired how to initialize the correct model usinglangserve.APIHandler.
+They are seeking advice on whether to usewith_config()or require a different code structure to configure the Language Learning Model (LLM) dynamically per user.

 ▷ #share-your-work (3 messages):